Chelsea transfer news: Reece James set to remain with the Blues as Fikayo Tomori & Jake Clarke-Salter prepare for loans | Goal.com

 Baba Rahman, who is in the last year of his Chelsea contract, is also likely to leave on a permanent basis having spoken to clubs in England and France regarding a move.

-Marseille, who have been linked by some with signing the Ghana international, are not understood to be one of those interested in making a move.
+Marseille have been linked by some with signing the Ghana international, but are not understood to be one of those interested in making a move.

 Izzy Brown, Lucas Piazon, Dujon Sterling, Lewis Baker and Trevoh Chalobah are also expected to depart on loan as the young stars increasingly work out moves for next season.